Positive Impact

 – Number of respondents: Listers: 4,264, Buyers: 2,812

-6. The amount of GHG emissions generated from materials and energy used to calculate the amount of GHG emissions cited in this release were based on figures referenced mainly from the “IDEA v3.2” LCI database.
+7. The amount of GHG emissions generated from materials and energy used to calculate the amount of GHG emissions cited in this release were based on figures referenced mainly from the “IDEA v3.4” LCI database.

-7. Calculated based on the number of items listed in the Women’s, Men’s, and Kids’ categories for Mercari in Japan from April 2022 to March 2023 Figures for weight of apparel were referenced from Ministry of Economy, Trade and Industry data (Source: Weight of apparel taken from the Ministry of Economy, Trade and Industry’s data.
-(Source: Ministry of Economy, Trade and Industry “Survey on Measures to Revitalize the Textile and Clothing Industry” https://warp.da.ndl.go.jp/collections/info:ndljp/pid/1621320/www.meti.go.jp/report/downloadfiles/g20523b01j.pdf)
+8. Calculated based on the number of items listed in the Women’s Fashion, Men’s Fashion, Babies & Kids categories for Mercari in Japan from April 2023 to April 2024.
+Figures for weight of apparel were referenced from Ministry of Economy, Trade and Industry data (Source: Ministry of Economy, Trade and Industry “Survey on Measures to Revitalize the Textile and Clothing Industry” https://warp.da.ndl.go.jp/collections/info:ndljp/pid/1621320/www.meti.go.jp/report/downloadfiles/g20523b01j.pdf)